|MDC:||GEN||Owner / responsible:||National organisations|

 I am sure there is alot of work done with this, alot of document that lays behind this so if they are public is it possible that you could put them on Forum or send them to me?

-#3 Updated by Kristin Dahlen 2 months ago
+#3 Updated by Kristin Dahlen over 2 years ago

 The episodes are only built on the specialized care visits, inside or outside hospital.
 The primary care activities are not included.
 As these groups are made for activity based funding of the hospitals (regions) they are limited on a yearly basis.
 However, there are no such limitations in the logic, so if we use a datamaterial for several years it may be a technical possibility to make even longer episodes.